cobuildlab/cobuildlab-web/src/pages/blog/evolution-of-adtech-industry-thanks-to-software-startups.md

 ---
-title: 'AdTech and its Evolution in the Last Year'
+title: 'The Evolution of the AdTech Industry Thanks to Software Startups'
 date: '2019-11-01T16:24:04.000Z'
 template: blog
 tags: Education